awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.RCU.md

 ```
 To finish, you connect to your Oracle DB instance, and run the clean\-up script\.
 The script is named `script_postDataLoad.sql`\.

-For more information, see [ Running Repository Creation Utility from the Command Line](https://docs.oracle.com/middleware/1221/core/RCUUG/GUID-0D3A2959-7CC8-4001-997E-718ADF04C5F2.htm#RCUUG248) in the Oracle documentation\.
+For more information, see [ Running Repository Creation Utility from the command line](https://docs.oracle.com/middleware/1221/core/RCUUG/GUID-0D3A2959-7CC8-4001-997E-718ADF04C5F2.htm#RCUUG248) in the Oracle documentation\.

-### Running RCU in Interactive Mode<a name="Oracle.Resources.RCU.Interactive"></a>
+### Running RCU in interactive mode<a name="Oracle.Resources.RCU.Interactive"></a>

 To use the RCU graphical user interface, you can run RCU in interactive mode\.
 To run RCU in interactive mode, include the `-interactive` parameter and omit the `-silent` parameter\.
-For more information, see [ Understanding Repository Creation Utility Screens](https://docs.oracle.com/middleware/1213/core/RCUUG/rcu_screens.htm#RCUUG143) in the Oracle documentation\.
+For more information, see [ Understanding Repository Creation Utility screens](https://docs.oracle.com/middleware/1213/core/RCUUG/rcu_screens.htm#RCUUG143) in the Oracle documentation\.

 **Example**
 The following example starts RCU in interactive mode and pre\-populates the connection information\.